Bruce Kessler: Film career

-He was a (second unit director on Howard Hawks' Red Line 7000 (1965).
-Kessler directed the feature films Angels from Hell (1968), Killers Three (1968), The Gay Deceivers (1969) and Simon, King of the Witches (1971) as well as several made for television films.
+Kessler was a second unit director on Howard Hawks' Red Line 7000 (1965).
+Kessler directed the feature films Angels from Hell (1968), Killers Three (1968), The Gay Deceivers (1969), and Simon, King of the Witches (1971), as well as several made for television films.

 Kessler was also a world class skeet and trap shooter.
-He is now retired in Marina Del Rey, California.
+He was retired to Marina del Rey, California.

+Personal life

+Kessler was married to Joan Freeman and had two brothers, poet and writer Stephen Kessler, who lives in northern California, and Rick, who lives near Palm Springs.

+Kessler entered hospice care on March 31, 2024, and died on April 4, at the age of 88.